-In some situations which I have read about a sphynx cat gave birth to 8 kittens.
+In some situations which I have read about a sphynx cat giving birth to 8 kittens.
 While this is a big litter, it’s very rare and the death rate is high.

 Normally when a lot of kittens are born it’s possible that some may die due to being underdeveloped or born with defects.
 Not all kittens make it as some of them die a few days or weeks after birth.

-9. How Long Do Sphynx Kitten Stay With Their Mother Before Sold?
+9. How Long Do Sphynx Kittens Stay With Their Mother Before Sold?